harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-apply-step.md

 ## Apply Manifests from Remote Source

 :::info note
-This feature to apply manifest from a remote source seperate from service is currently behind the feature flag `PL_GCP_OIDC_AUTHENTICATION`.
+This feature to apply manifest from a remote source seperate from service is currently behind the feature flag `CDS_K8S_APPLY_MANIFEST_FROM_SOURCE_NG`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

 User's can apply Kubernetes Manifests outside of the configured Service Definition.
 Harness provides two options, from Service and Remote.